IPA.CONF(5) IPA.CONF(5)

 If there are not enough resources and ipa(8) is not able, for example,

-to fork(2) a child to run commands list, then ipa(8) will exit with an
+to fork(2) a child to run a commands list, then ipa(8) will exit with

-error code.
-But if some error occurred in a child which runs a command,
+an error code.
+But if any error occurred in a child which runs a com-

-then ipa(8) will ignore this error, and a child simply will log a warn-
+mand, then ipa(8) will ignore this error and a child simply will log a

 Parameters only_abs_paths, shell_path and shell_arg1 should not be